I’m sick and fucking tired of being asked if the reason that I use

 nvim) is because I can’t figure out how to exit.

-I get it, you saw some stupid shit on Stack Overflow and you think everybody
+I get it, you saw some post on Stack Overflow and you think everybody

 vim is incapable of knowing how it works.